taufik-nurrohman/markdown/README.md

 Dialect
 -------

-From time to time, the history of Mecha slowly forms the dialect of this Markdown converter.
+From time to time, the history of Mecha slowly forms the dialect of my Markdown writing style.
 The Markdown extension used by Mecha [was first](https://github.com/mecha-cms/mecha/tree/v1.2.2) built with [Michel Fortin’s Markdown converter](https://michelf.ca/projects/php-markdown) (which I believe is the very first port of a PHP-based Markdown converter originally written in Perl by [John Gruber](https://daringfireball.net/projects/markdown)).
 Until the release of